Ride Share Insurance – How driving for Uber or Lyft can affect your auto insurance protection

 Generally, most insurance carriers will not allow you to be insured with them if you are using your vehicle for ride sharing.
 A few have endorsements that we can add to your personal auto insurance policy to cover you while doing working for Uber or Lyft.

-However, if you are using your vehicle in ride sharing, your auto insurance company should know about it to make sure that you have the proper insurance coverage.
+If you are using your vehicle in ride sharing, your auto insurance company should know about it to make sure that you have the proper insurance coverage.
 UBER and LYFT may be providing you some auto liability insurance coverage once the passenger is in the vehicle.
 But, most personal auto insurance policies will not provide coverage after you accept the ride on the phone app—and that leaves a gap in coverage from the time you accept the ride to the time you pick up the passenger.

 There may also be another gap in coverage when it comes to the physical damage coverage for your car.
 So, if there is an accident while operating your vehicle during ride sharing, your personal car insurance carrier will most likely decline coverage for the physical damage to your vehicle.
 Uber and/or Lyft providing this coverage either.
 This is another gap for your auto insurance.